Cassibelanus/advanced-video/SetupGuide.md

 2. Locate the installer and open it by double-clicking...
 (DaVinci_Resolve_16.2.3_Windows.exe)

-3. Once the installer is open, tick these options:
+3. Once the installer is open, make sure only these options are ticked:
-* PostgreSQL
+* DaVinci Resolve 17.2...
-* DaVinci Resolve 16...
+* PostgreSQL (ignore this if not in list)
-###### Untick any boxes not in this list (you may have to scroll-down to see all the options).
+###### Make sure to untick any boxes not in this list (you may have to scroll-down to see all the options).
 ![Windows Options](files/resolve-installer2.JPG)

 4. Continue following the installer instructions, clicking 'Next' where needed.